thebaysix/oedipus/.zencoder/conversation-summaries/Build_Standalone_React_App_for_Oedipus_Comparative_Analysis.md

 ---
 timestamp: 2025-08-28T04:57:32.918622
 initial_query: We've reached a good checkpoint with the demo version of this tool.
 As a next step, I'd like you to build a **standalone React app** that covers the Comparative Analysis feature, which is the key differentiating feature of Oedipus.
 We already have a demo version of this in the streamlit_app, but that is for demo purposes only.
-Now, we want a more professional React/TS implementation with a **simple and snappy** single page where one can upload (drag and drop) input and output datasets and see the statistical metrics and explore dataset differences and gain insights.
+Now, we want a more professional React/TS implementation with a **simple and snappy** single page where one can upload (drag and drop) prompt and completion datasets and see the statistical metrics and explore dataset differences and gain insights.
 Note that much of this implementation already exists in streamlit, and the backend should remain the same, the key ask here is to make the new standalone snappy React frontend app (moving away from streamilt) that focuses on nailing this feature alone.
 Here is the full feature spec:
 # Oedipus Comparative Analysis Feature
 *Design & Engineering Specification*
 ## Overview
 The Comparative Analysis feature transforms Oedipus from an analytics tool into an essential workflow component for AI model evaluation.
-Instead of analyzing datasets in isolation, this feature enables developers to directly compare model outputs, detect performance regressions, and make data-driven decisions about model selection and prompt engineering.
+Instead of analyzing datasets in isolation, this feature enables developers to directly compare model completions, detect performance regressions, and make data-driven decisions about model selection and prompt engineering.
 This standalone React application addresses the most critical gap in the current MVP: the lack of actionable comparative insights that developers need to make deployment decisions.
 ## Problem Statement
-**Current State**: Developers manually compare model outputs by writing custom scripts, eyeballing CSV files, or building one-off analysis notebooks.
+**Current State**: Developers manually compare model completions by writing custom scripts, eyeballing CSV files, or building one-off analysis notebooks.
 This process is time-consuming, error-prone, and doesn't provide statistical rigor.
 **Target State**: Developers upload multiple datasets, receive automated statistical comparisons with confidence intervals, and get actionable insights about which models perform better and why.
 **Success Criteria**:
 - Time from upload to actionable insight < 2 minutes